Enferium/pdf2img/README.md

-# PDFImageConverter
+# pdf2img

-PDFImageConverter is a .NET application that converts PDF pages into image files.
+pdf2img is a .NET application that converts PDF pages into image files.
 It supports multiple output formats, DPI settings, and rendering flags for customized image generation.

 ## Features